Twisted commutativity and conjugacy ratio in groups: Twisted commutativity and subexponential growth

 \begin{defn} A finitely generated group \(G\) with generating set \(X\) is said to be of {\em stable subexponential growth} if \(\lim\limits_{n\rightarrow\infty}\frac{|\B_{G,X}(n+1)|}{|\B_{G,X}(n)|}=1\). \end{defn} Note that being of stable subexponential growth implies that \(\gamma_X(G) = 1\), and hence that the group has subexponential growth.

 By the celebrated result of Gromov, every finitely generated group of polynomial growth -- where \(\B_{G, X}(n)\) is bounded above by a polynomial function -- is virtually nilpotent.
-All these groups are of stable subexponential growth by a result of Bass \cite{bass}: if \(G\) is a finitely generated, virtually nilpotent group, and \(X\) is any generating set, then, for some exponent \(d\) and constants \(A,B$,
+All these groups are of stable subexponential growth by results of Pansu (see \cite{P83},\cite[Corollary 9]{BD13}, and also \cite{bass}): if \(G\) is a finitely generated, virtually nilpotent group, and \(X\) is any generating set, then, for some exponent \(d\) and constant $c$,

-The exponent \(d\) is calculated explicitly in \cite{bass}; for a virtually abelian group it is equal to the rank of a finite index free abelian subgroup.
+The exponent \(d\) is calculated explicitly in \cite{bass}; for a virtually abelian group it is equal to the rank of a finite index free abelian subgroup (unique up to isomorphism).

 From \eqref{eqn:pol_bounds}, we get that for any positive integer \(k\),

 The main result we require for this class of groups is the following:

 \begin{prop}[{\cite[Proposition~2.2]{indexformula}}] Let \(G\) be a finitely generated group with stable subexponential growth and let \(X\) be a generating set.
 For every finite index subgroup \(H\le G\) and every \(g \in G\), we have